 A refrigerator is available for student use.
-For the 22/23 school year lunches are available for purchase.
+For the 23/234 school year lunches are available for purchase.
 Families have the option of ordering hot/cold lunch meals that are delivered daily from the White River Valley Supervisory Union.
 Families will be charged \$5.00 for those meals and invoiced monthly.
 Students and families will receive an online sign-up sheet for lunches via email the week prior.
-Make your-own pb/sunbutter and jelly sandwhiches, fruit and lunch snack are also available to be purchased for \$3.00 per lunch.
+Make your-own pb/sunbutter and jelly sandwhiches, fruit and lunch snack are also available for free while supplies last.